w3roman/docker-php/README.md

 make php8.1 # will execute app.php using version 8.1
 make php8.2 # will execute app.php using version 8.2
 make php8.3 # will execute app.php using version 8.3
+make php8.4 # will execute app.php using version 8.4

 make php-all # will execute app.php using all versions above
 ```